cf-guardian/guardian/README.md

 ### Development scripts

-The directory `development/scripts` is there for simple (bash) shell scripts that may make life a little easier in our context.
+The directory `development/scripts` is there for simple (bash) shell scripts that may make life a little easier in our context:

-The only one currently implemented is called `gosub`, designed to run a `go` command in all subdirectories of the current directory that have a `*.go` file in them.
+* `gosub` is designed to run a `go` command in all subdirectories of the current directory that have a `*.go` file in them.
 Typical usage is `gosub build`, or `gosub fmt build`.
 This saves being driven by a top-level `go` package with explicit dependencies.

-`gosub` is limited to single word go commands. `gosub fmt build` would issue `go fmt; go build` in each directory in turn.
+    `gosub` is limited to single word go commands. `gosub fmt build` would issue `go fmt; go build` in each directory in turn. `gosub test` is quite useful to run all tests in immediate subdirectories.

-`gosub test` is quite useful to run all tests in immediate subdirectories.
+* `govet` runs `go tool vet` with appropriate options against a single directory passed as a parameter to the script.

 ## Testing